cvpaperchallenge-alumni/Ascender/README.md

   # If you need to change the default name of the project, edit the following.
   PROJECT_NAME_ENV=ascender # Example: Change to a new project name
   ```

+### Why Ascender does NOT use uv tools?

+[Tools](https://docs.astral.sh/uv/concepts/tools/) are dedicated command-line interfaces for interacting with dev tools.
+However, as of March 2025, the functionality is not yet fully mature, and issues arise when calling plugin extensions; therefore, uv tools are not used in Ascender now.